Velko/8-bit-CPU/README.md

 * Built breadboard prototype of RAM module (placed MAR and IR on it), wrote some unittests for it
 * Wired both ALU and RAM blocks to Arduino, merged test suites
 * Hey, it can calculate and there's memory.
 That should be enough to do something more complex.
 * Developed Sieve of Eratosthenes - calculate prime numbers up to 256.
-A Python program, that uses assembly-like functions to manipulate the ALU and RAM modules.
+A Python program, which uses assembly-like functions to manipulate the ALU and RAM modules.
 All variables/arrays required for algorithm are stored in the RAM.
 The control flow reads its input only from Flags register.
 This should be almost 1:1 translatable to assembly / machine code